splitgraph/sgr/README.md

 table/name it differently/use a different query to create a table.
 We can improve on this by perhaps only considering the objects and table aliases that are actually imported (as opposed to the source image hash: maybe the tables we're importing haven't changed even if other parts of the mountpoint have).

+#### Repository lookups

+Currently, a repository name (mountpoint) is converted to a connection string as follows:

+  * See if it exists locally (in the case of the sgfile executor).
+If it does, try to pull it (to update) and use it for `FROM`/`IMPORT` commands.
+  * If not, see if it's specified in the `SG_REPO_LOOKUP_OVERRIDE` parameter which has the format `repo_1:user:pwd@host:port/db,repo_2:user:pwd@host:port/db...`.
+Return the matching connection string directly without testing to see that the repository exists there.
+  * If not, scan the `SG_REPO_LOOKUP` parameter which has the format `user:pwd@host:port/db,user:pwd@host:port/db...`, stopping at the first remote that has it.

 ### `SQL command`